Valentina Gestro de Pozzo: Biography

 Valentina Gestro de Pozzo joined Argentine television during the 1950s, when she starred in a show also named "Buenas Tardes, Mucho Gusto".
 She also starred in another television gossip show, "Mujeres A La Hora Del Te" ("Women At Tea Hour").
+She is considered one of the pioneers of journalism as well as one of the most relevant journalists in Argentina at the beginning of television.

 Death

 Gestro de Pozzo died after a few weeks in a local hospital in Buenos Aires, April 30, 2011.
 No cause of death was announced.

 Honors

 Gestro de Pozzo was remembered, along with other Argentine luminaries who had died during the time such as Romina Yan, Merlina Licht, Catalina Speroni, Guido Renzi and others, at the 2011 Martin Fierro Awards ceremony.